Loading...

 • The billed output token count will not match the count of tokens you see in the response.

-• The first few lines of thinking output are more verbose, providing detailed reasoning that's particularly helpful for prompt engineering purposes.
+• On Claude 4 models, the first few lines of thinking output are more verbose, providing detailed reasoning that's particularly helpful for prompt engineering purposes.
+Claude Mythos Preview summarizes from the first token, so its thinking blocks do not show this verbose preamble.

 • As Anthropic seeks to improve the extended thinking feature, summarization behavior is subject to change.